They call me: stein, msmas, mush, m.a., mary ann, mary lou, mary om, or just plain mary (and you may too)

 meeting with the Plotniks during intermission.
 It

-Noises Off (which I loved, but this
+reminded me of Noises Off (which I loved, but this

 isn't a comedy) with all the upstairs/downstairs door